It's time to

 So, how does this really help?

-Being able to submerge yourself in art and performance is always going to be a cathartic and awe inspiring experience, but if you allow it to it can be so much more than that.
+Being able to submerge yourself in the raw beauty of nature is always a cathartic and awe-inspiring experience, but if you allow it, it can be so much more than that.

-And on a night like tonight, being in this space offers the unique opportunity to reduce any feelings of loneliness and isolation that you might be feeling, by surrounding you with community that shares similar interests with you.
+And on a day like today, hiking with 57 North Hampton & Creekwear offers the unique opportunity to reduce any feelings of loneliness and isolation that you might be feeling, by surrounding you with a community that shares similar interests with you.

 ABOUT